gamozolabs/mesos/README.md

 [      0.732045] Applied      28569 breakpoints (   1613879 total breakpoints) iertutil.dll
 ```

+# API

+Currently this tool has a `debugger` lib you can easily bring in and start using to make custom debuggers.
+However this API is not finalized yet.
+I suggest not building anything using it yet as it may change very quickly.
+Once this message is removed it's probably stable :)

 # Performance

 - We can register (request breakpoints to be at module load) about ~6 million/second